vprtwn/MusicKit/README.md

 # MusicKit

-Swift goes to music school
+Open `MusicKit.xcworkspace` to try the included playground.